 Sometimes, hearing others’ stories can help us better understand our own situation.
-On this page there are four such stories.
+On this page there are four stories.
 The first three stories reflect different types of abuse in non-institutional settings.
-The fourth story, Jenny’s Story, is not about abuse, but rather, how to plan for the future.
-These stories are fictional.
+The fourth story, Jenny’s Story, is not about abuse, but rather how to plan for the future.
+These stories are made up.

-The characters and events depicted in these scenarios are entirely fictitious.
+The characters and events depicted in these scenarios are not real.
 Any similarity to actual persons, living or dead, is purely coincidental.

 Bill’s Story – Physical Abuse

 Bill and his niece Betty live together.
 Betty can be very helpful to Bill, but there are times when Betty gets impatient with Bill when he is moving around the apartment.
 She pushes him to move faster, causing him to fall.
 She tells Bill that he is old, clumsy, and useless.
 Recently, Betty poured boiling water on Bill’s hand as she was making him a cup of tea.
 Bill screamed as the water hit his hand and badly burned it.
 Bill’s neighbour heard the screams and immediately called the police as it was not the first time that she had heard Bill screaming.